Welcome to the official website of Jiangxi Xinruifeng Biochemical Co., Ltd.!

 2020-05-20

-World Agrochemical Network Chinese website reports: Thousands of plants can produce fruits, seeds and other edible parts, but in the world, only a few hundred kinds of plants are cultivated by humans, and human survival and reproduction only depend on dozens of crops.
-These major food crops have undergone drastic phenotypic changes during human domestication, making them more and more in line with human production needs, which we call the "agricultural revolution".
-The Agricultural Revolution brought about an increase in food production and allowed crops to be grown on a large scale.
-In the face of the increasing population problem, if we can speed up the agricultural revolution and let those untapped plants come to people's table, it will undoubtedly bring more food sources to human beings.
+Thousands of plants can produce fruits, seeds and other edible parts, but only a few hundred plants are cultivated by humans worldwide, and human survival and reproduction depend only on dozens of them.
+These major food crops have undergone drastic phenotypic changes in the process of human domestication, making them more and more in line with human production needs, which we call the "agricultural revolution".
+The agricultural revolution brought about an increase in food production and allowed crops to be grown on a large scale.
+In the face of the increasing population problem, if the agricultural revolution can be accelerated and those unexploited plants can be put on people's tables, it will undoubtedly bring more food sources to mankind.

-On September 5, 2019, Science magazine published an online article co-authored by Prof. Yuval Eshed from the Weizmann Institute of Science in Israel and Prof. Zachary B.Lippman from the Cold Spring Harbor Laboratory in the United States. , a review article titled "Revolutions in agriculture chart a course for targeted breeding of old and new crops".
-They proposed targeted editing of two hormone systems, "flowering hormone" and "gibberellin", and applied them to new and old crops, which will meet the future dietary needs of human beings and promote sustainable agricultural development.
-The two major hormone systems, Florigen, which controls flowering, and Gibberellin, which controls plant shape, have driven the agricultural revolution.
-Modification of these two hormone systems resulted in improved plant shape, including faster ripening, concentrated flowering and fruit set, and lower plant height (lodging resistance).
+On September 5, 2019, Science magazine published online a review article entitled "Revolutions in agriculture chart a course for targeted breeding of old and new crops" co-authored by Professor Yuval Eshed of the Weizmann Institute of Science (Weizmann Institute of Science) and Professor Zachary B.Lippman of Cold Spring Harbor Laboratory in the United States.
+They proposed to edit the two hormone systems of "flowering hormone" and "gibberellin" and apply them to new and old crops, which will meet the future dietary needs of human beings and promote the sustainable development of agriculture.
+The agricultural revolution was driven by two hormone systems, the "flower hormone" (Florigen) that controls flowering and the "gibberellin" (Gibberellin) that controls plant type.
+The modification of these two hormone systems has improved the shape of the plant, including more rapid maturity, concentrated flowering and fruit setting, and shorter plant height (lodging resistance).

-Using the CRISPR-Cas genome editing system, breeders can more rapidly target and alter genes to obtain desired mutants.
-At the same time, genome editing has also accelerated the domestication of crops that have not been widely exploited.
-For example, Lippman's research group used gene editing technology to improve the tomato's distant relative, "girl fruit", in terms of branch structure, flowering and fruit size.
+Using CRISPR-Cas genome editing systems, breeders can more quickly and directionally change genes to obtain desired mutants.
+At the same time, genome editing has accelerated the domestication of crops that have not been widely exploited.
+For example, Lippman research group has improved the distant relative of tomato, "girl fruit", in terms of branch structure, flowering and fruit size through gene editing technology.

-The authors propose that the targeted generation of genetic variation in the core components of the two hormonal systems "flowering hormone" and "gibberellin" could lead to broader phenotypic variation.
-Introducing this breeding model into traditional and underutilized crops can meet future human dietary needs and sustainable agricultural development.
+The authors propose that the directed generation of genetic variation in the core components of the two major hormone systems, "florin" and "gibberellin", will cause more extensive phenotypic variation.
+The introduction of this breeding model into traditional and underutilized crops can meet future human dietary needs and sustainable agricultural development.

 Related news